domosekai/domosekai.github.io/sstp/help.md

   - Direct mode, in which certain ports on the server need to be opened, just as in TCP.
 This is the most reliable mode.
   - NAT traversal mode, where no ports are open but the external IPs of the client and the server are obtained from external servers.
     Both ends need to be sitting on the public address or behind some specific type of NAT network (called "cone NAT") in order to establish UDP connection.
-    Many cellular network, for example, uses symmetric NAT in IPv4 which does not allow nat traversal.
+    Many cellular network, for example, uses symmetric NAT in IPv4 which does not allow NAT traversal.
 UDP acceleration will not work in these situations.

-IPv6 network does not use NAT and should naturally support UDP acceleration.
+IPv6 network does not use NAT and should be naturally supporting UDP acceleration.

 ### Q: Can I connect to VPN Azure service?